tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 * ${PULL_REQUEST_FROM_REPO_PROJECT_KEY} Example: PROJECT_1
 * ${PULL_REQUEST_FROM_REPO_SLUG} Example: rep_1
 * And same variables for TO, like: ${PULL_REQUEST_TO_HASH}

+The ${PULL_REQUEST_USER...} contains information about the user who issued the event.
+Who commented it, who rejected it, who approved it...

 ## Developer instructions
 Prerequisites: